-If you have any comments, questions, or want information about being a filmmaker then feel free to get in touch with us using the form or alternatively email us directly at firstname.lastname@example.org.
+If you have any comments, questions, or want information about being a filmmaker then feel free to get in touch with us by calling 0114 288 4091/07825 741853 or by emailing us using the form or email direct firstname.lastname@example.org.

 The project was originally started in 2005 by Mark Wilkinson and the staff of Leeds St. James’ Hospital Teenage Cancer Trust Ward (hence the name jimmyteens.tv) after seeing the benefits of creating video diaries with a young woman who had a terminal diagnosis.
 These diaries were later used to create the Royal Television Society award winning BBC documentary ‘To Courtney with Love’, directed by Mark Wilkinson.

 This initial pilot in Leeds created an enormous amount of interest and the project went from strength to strength.
 It is now established in all major treatment centres across the United Kingdom.

 All the films made by the project are available to view on the JTV website which currently holds over a thousand films.
 The website currently attracts between two and four thousand unique visitors per week.

 The impact of the JTV project has been astounding and the benefits have out weighed any of the initial expectations.
 As well as giving young people an avenue and voice to express and share their feelings, worries and frustrations, it has grown into a essential resource for families, friends and professionals who use the site to understand the medical and emotional effects that a diagnosis of cancer can have.

 In 2010 the work of JTV was recognised by winning the Pfizer “Excellence in Oncology – Best Charitable Initiative” award.